 - 4.5% on dining at restaurants (including takeout and eligible delivery service)

 - 3% on all other purchases

 New cardholders earn this extra 1.5% cash back on up to $20,000 spent in the first year.

 Capital One Venture Rewards Credit Card

-The Capital One Venture Card is one of the best travel rewards credit cards as it’s easy to earn and redeem miles.
+The Capital One Venture Rewards Credit Card is one of the best travel rewards credit cards as it’s easy to earn and redeem miles.
 You earn 2 miles per $1 on all purchases and can redeem them for travel statement credits.
-Uber Eats purchases earn 5 miles per $1 through January 31, 2021.

-The Blue Cash Preferred Card from American Express is a good card for daily purchases including medical bills.
-You earn up to 6% cash back on purchase redeemable for statement credits.
+The Blue Cash Preferred® Card from American Express is a good card for daily purchases, including medical bills.
+You earn up to 6% cash back on purchases redeemable for statement credits.